mozilla/pkipolicy/rootstore/policy.md

-3.  end entity certificates that have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates that are all in scope, such end entity certificates having either:
+3.  end entity certificates that have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates that are all in scope and

-    * an Extended Key Usage (EKU) extension that contains one or more of these
+    * an Extended Key Usage (EKU) extension that contains the anyExtendedKeyUsage or id-kp-serverAuth KeyPurposeId, or no EKU extension (i.e. a "server certificate"); or
-      KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth,
-      id-kp-emailProtection; or
-    * no EKU extension.
+    * an EKU extension of id-kp-emailProtection and an rfc822Name or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName (i.e. an "email certificate").

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.